Install And Add A Folder

 Debug80 Marketplace entry in VS Code

-Debug80 adds syntax highlighting for .asm and .z80 files.
-It also adds a debugger type called z80 and a Debug80 view in the Run and Debug sidebar.
+Debug80 adds syntax highlighting for .asm and .z80 files, a z80 debugger and a Debug80 view in the Run and Debug sidebar.
+You do not need a separate extension such as Z80 Assembly just for syntax highlighting.

 Find The Debug80 Panel

 Open the Run and Debug sidebar.
-The Debug80 panel appears there because the extension contributes a view named Debug80 to the debug view.
+The Debug80 panel appears there with the standard VS Code debug views.

 Debug80 view in the Run and Debug sidebar

-If the panel is hidden, open the Command Palette and run:
+If the panel is hidden, open it from VS Code’s view picker.

 View menu with Open View selected